tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 There had been all sorts of stories about it, or at least my friend told me so.
 Did I take him seriously?
 No of course I didn’t, looking back on it I don’t even think he was taking himself seriously.

-It was all rubbish about ghosts and what not, some woman had been hung however long ago and her wailing spirit had ‘wandered betwixt the trees ever since’.
+It was all rubbish about ghosts and what not, some poor woman had hung herself however long ago and her wailing spirit had ‘wandered betwixt the trees ever since’.
 I don’t really remember the details; it’s been a while since this all happened.

 The dusk faded as the sun fell below the horizon, the plan had been simple, we would sneak out after his parents fell asleep and like, kick about in the woods?
 We were never the smartest bunch to be honest.
 It was the closest we could get to camping and I guess that’s all the incentive we needed.